Jaredy899/osutil/publish-instructions.md

 2. Commit and push changes
 3. Create and push a tag: `git tag v1.0.0 && git push origin v1.0.0`
 4. The GitHub Actions workflow will automatically:
-   - Build for Linux (x86_64 and aarch64) and macOS
+   - Build for macOS
-   - Create a release with all binaries
+   - Create a release with the macOS binary
    - Upload to GitHub Releases

 ## Manual Release (Alternative)